Is Your Relationship in Trouble?

 I am experienced in personal relationship counseling, and I offer a full range of programs to assist individuals in eliminating undesirable behavior patterns and on the improvement of mutual partner relationships.
 I can help you to encounter and deal with any of these warning signs in your relationship.
 Give me a call….

-Disclaimer: The information you obtain at this website is not, nor is it intended to be, psychological advice or therapy, nor does it establish a therapist/client relationship.
+Disclaimer: The information you obtain at this website is not, nor is it intended to be, psychological advice or treatment, nor does it establish a psychologist/client relationship.
 You should consult a psychologist for individual advice regarding your own situation.